OhioIon/riftDriverPi/README.md

 Now there is a second screen in the RPi 4 Screen Layout Editor (Preferences -> Screen Configuration) with resolution "FIXEDMODE".

 <b>Configure linux to use hidapi via libusb for Oculus Rift</b>
+- This will avoid having to run the application as root to access the USB device
 - Execute the following commands in a terminal

 ```shell
 echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="2833", MODE="0666", GROUP="plugdev"' | sudo tee --append /etc/udev/rules.d/83-hmd.rules
 sudo udevadm control --reload-rules